Engagement

 Domestic Implementation

 In addition to binational activities under the Agreement, public engagement opportunities exist under various domestic programs in Canada and the United States.
-For more information on domestic engagement opportunities, please visit Environment and Climate Change Canada or the U.S. Environmental Protection Agency.
+For more information on domestic engagement opportunities, please visit the Canada Water Agency or the U.S. Environmental Protection Agency.

 Contact Us